Unit 4 - Practice Quiz

 C. Compensation is not payable as the delay is less than 30 days.

-D. An amount calculated at 0.05% of the unpaid wages per day for the entire 25-day delay.
+D. An amount calculated at 0.05% of the unpaid wages per day, for the period of delay beyond the sixteenth day from the date of completion of work.

 59 The 86th Constitutional Amendment Act inserted Article 21A, making education a fundamental right.
 However, unlike other fundamental rights, a citizen cannot directly approach the Supreme Court under Article 32 for its enforcement against a private, unaided school that denies admission.
 What is the most accurate legal reasoning for this limitation?